History of Smoke Rise Field Club

 Following Bob Gonzales, Club Presidents have been Spike Wahlen, Hal Cottingham (twice), Ted Miller and Mark Roberts.

 Randy Deitz remained the Club manager until he retired in 2015.
-He was succeeded by Chris Thorpe, the current manager.
+He was succeeded by Chris Thorpe.
+In 2020, Jeff McCall assumed the role as Club manager.

-Those using the Club today have a lot of people, who spent their time and money, to thank, for making Smoke Rise the exceptional place it is today.
+Those using the Club today have a lot of people to thank, who spent their time and money, to make Smoke Rise the exceptional place it is today.